pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Transcoder
 ==========

-A transcoder to serializes and deserializes the state of domain events.
+A transcoder serializes and deserializes the state of domain events.

 The library's :class:`~eventsourcing.persistence.JSONTranscoder` class can be constructed without any arguments.